padawin/web-server/README.md

 api_modules_number = 2;
 api_modules: ("foo", "bar");
 ```
-And then restart the server.
+And then restart the server and call http://localhost:port/api/%modulename%